-The Company believes it has diligently investigated title to all of its mineral properties and, to the best of its knowledge, title to all properties are in good standing.
-However, the properties may be subject to prior unregistered agreements or transfers, which may affect the validity of the Company's ownership of such properties.
+The Company believes it has diligently investigated title to all of its hardrock mineral properties and, to the best of its knowledge, title to all properties are in good standing.
+However, these properties may be subject to prior unregistered agreements or transfers, which may affect the validity of the Company's ownership of such properties.
+The Company entered into an agreement on June 13, 2013 for the sole rights to recover and reprocess various tailings deposits located within the Municipality of Hidalgo.
+Although the original term for this agreement was until December 2015, the Company is in discussions with the Municipality and anticipates getting an extension to the Agreement.